Each year we investigate a large number of reported offences with a view to taking action against the offenders.

 Notices that are not complied with and are not cancelled are progressed to prosecution.

-View the number of private land fly tipping service requests by parish.
-This is available for the last three financial years and quarter one to quarter three of 2020-2021.
+This is available for the last three financial years and quarter one of 2023-2024.